Caramajau/json-handler/README.md

 ### JSON Handler

-Code to make it easier to read and write to JSON files
+Code to make it easier to read and write to a JSON file.